Hajo376/SNOM_AFM_analysis/README.rst

 For ease of use i also created a GUI version of this package which allows to use many functions more easily.
 I typically use it to quickly generate images of my measurements with minimal modifications.
+It's not yet available but i will try to make it available in the future.

 I created this package during my PhD for various data analysis purposes.
 I want to make it available for the general public and have no commercial interests.
 I am not a professional programmer, please keep that in mind if you encounter problems or bugs, which you most probably will.